-Roller coaster through and around a Disney "mountain."
-The idea is that you’re on a runaway mine train during the Gold Rush.
-This coaster is about 5 on a "scary scale" of 10.
-First-rate examples of Disney creativity are showcased: a realistic mining town, falling rocks, and an earthquake, all humorously animated with swinging possums, petulant buzzards, and the like.
+Every age group, from grade-schoolers through adults, rates Big Thunder as the best roller coaster in the Magic Kingdom.
+The idea is that you’re on a runaway mine train careening through a gold rush frontier town.
+Big Thunder contains first-rate examples of Disney creativity: a realistic mining town, colorful caverns, and an earthquake, all humorously animated with swinging possums, smart-aleck buzzards, and the like.
 Ride it after dark if you can.
-Regardless of when you ride, seats in the back offer the best experience.
+Seats in the back offer the best experience.

 A Midwestern mom offers this tip to families with children who are too short to ride:

 If you're switching off on Thunder Mountain or Splash Mountain and have young kids to entertain, there's a fantastic little playground nearby where you can pass the time (and it's a great meeting place when the others get off the ride).
 It is completely covered and near the restrooms too!
 It's located next to Splash Mountain, under the train tracks.

 Guests experience Disney attractions differently.
 Consider this letter from a lady in Brookline, Massachusetts: